nexendrie/nexendrie/INSTALL.md

 Downloading
 -----------

 Clone the repository with git clone.
-Alternatively, you can download the source code from GitLab/GitHub in a archive.
+Alternatively, you can download the source code from GitLab/GitHub in an archive.

 Auto install
 ------------